OpenDSA/OpenDSA/RST/source/Development/ListADT.rst

 For example, the list ADT can be used for lists of integers, lists of characters, lists of payroll records, even lists of lists.

-A list is said to be :dfn:`empty` when it contains no elements.
+A list is said to be :term:`empty` when it contains no elements.
-The number of elements currently stored is called the :dfn:`length` of the list.
+The number of elements currently stored is called the :term:`length` of the list.
-The beginning of the list is called the :dfn:`head`, the end of the list is called the :dfn:`tail`.
+The beginning of the list is called the :term:`head`, the end of the list is called the :term:`tail`.

 We need some notation to show the contents of a list, so we will use the same angle bracket